 It typically occurs after the animal has eaten a big meal too quickly or drunk large volumes of water or exercised vigorously immediately after eating.

-Bloat causes the dog’s stomach to twist, impending blood flow to the heart, causing the dog to go into shock.
+Bloat causes the dog’s stomach to twist, and impending blood flows to the heart, causing the dog to go into shock.

 Another common health problem in this breed is Sebaceous Adenitis, with 50% of all Standard Poodles thought to be affected by the disease or its carriers.